kaldimitrov/CodeInsight/README.md

 ## Installation Guide

-This section provides detailed instructions on how to set up and build the portfolio project for both development and production environments.
+This section provides detailed instructions on how to set up and build the project for both development and production environments.

 ### Development Mode